Portland Public Charter Schools

 The Board of Education of Portland Public Schools believes that providing students and families a variety of education choices representing a range of high quality instructional methodologies is an important element in the district's goals and assists the district in meeting the objectives of its Strategic Plan to provide flexibility for programs that facilitate students achieving their very best academic and personal potential.

 The mission of the Charter Schools Department is to support and monitor a robust and innovative PPS charter school system, to advocate and act as a liaison for PPS charter schools and for the district in its role as a charter school authorizer, to educate the district, parents, stakeholders, and community partners about charter schools, and to promote equity and learning for all students.
-We pursue our mission through the creation and implementation of transparent, equitable practices, a rigorous application process, stong partnerships with PPS charters and other stakeholders, leadership at the state and local levels, and through an enduring committment to equity and high educational achievement for all students.
+We pursue our mission through the creation and implementation of transparent, equitable practices, a rigorous application process, strong partnerships with PPS charters and other stakeholders, leadership at the state and local levels, and through an enduring commitment to equity and high educational achievement for all students.

 Please contact the charter schools directly if you are interested in applying to their programs.